-There are a multitude of fumes that could be inside your Toronto home.
-Natural gas and vapors that originate from home furniture, flooring and paints.
-Not a one of these gases are as hazardous as carbon monoxide.
+There are a multitude of vapors that could be in your Toronto home.
+Natural gas and vapors that originate from residential furnishings, carpet and paints.
+Not a one of these gases are as threatening as carbon monoxide.

 Call Service Experts Commercial HVAC at 289-201-2346 today to start protecting your loved ones against this harmful gas.

 Carbon monoxide may be a serious issue, so it’s not a thing to joke about.

 1. You Can’t Smell It

 Carbon monoxide is hazardous because you can’t see it, detect it with your nose or detect it with your taste buds.
 It’s not as dangerous in low doses and can’t be filtrated.